-The case where $X$ is open is similar, yielding that $X$ is a union of sets of the second type given in the proposition. \end{proof} Note that by the cell decomposition result of Cluckers for sets definable in models of the thoery of $\langle \Z; +, < \rangle$ \cite{PrCell}, we can describe the sets $W$ in the conclusion of Proposition~\ref{more_precise} even more explicitly: without loss of generality, each such $W$ is either a singleton or an infinite interval intersected with a coset of $nZ$ for some $n \in \N$.
+\end{proof} Note that by the cell decomposition result of Cluckers for sets definable in models of the theory of $\langle \Z; +, < \rangle$ \cite{PrCell}, we can describe the sets $W$ in the conclusion of Proposition~\ref{more_precise} even more explicitly: Each such $W$ is a finite union of points and infinite intervals intersected with a coset of $nZ$ for some $n \in \N$.